Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation: Additional Ablation Study

 \section{Additional Ablation Study}

-In Table~\ref{tab:mbart-ln} we study the effect of unfreezing layer-norm parameters when fine-tuning mBART\@.
-Across all language pairs we see improvements from fine-tuning layer norm parameters over not fine-tuning them, and additional improvements from adding adapters, indicating both forms of adding flexibility are useful.
-In Table~\ref{tab:ro-en2} we present additional results on the Ro-En pre-trained model (see section~\ref{sec:mbart-res}).
+In Table~\ref{tab:mbart-ln2} we reproduce Table ~\ref{tab:mbart-ln} of the main paper with more context to study the effect of unfreezing layer-norm parameters when fine-tuning mBART\@.
+Across all language pairs we see improvements from fine-tuning layer norm parameters over not fine-tuning them, and additional, smaller, improvements from adding adapters, indicating both forms of adding flexibility are useful.
+In Table~\ref{tab:ro-en2} we present additional results on the Ro-En pre-trained model (see section 3.2 of the main body).